CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ## Include Annotations and Tags

-All migrated resources and datasources expose [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview) and [tagTag](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagTag/overview) MOs as children inside the resource when the model allows for its configuration.
+All migrated resources and data sources expose [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview) and [tagTag](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagTag/overview) MOs as children inside the resource when the model allows for its configuration.

 ## Documentation Enhancements

-The documentation for migrated resources and datasources is auto-generated to provide better accuracy and consistency.
+The documentation for migrated resources and data sources is auto-generated to provide better accuracy and consistency.
 The following changes have been made:

 1. Class names have references to the [model documentation](https://developer.cisco.com/site/apic-mim-ref-api/?version=latest).
 2. Parents of the resource are provided with references to their corresponding resources at the `parent_dn` attribute.